-Both papers used to print seven days per week.
-In the late summer or early last fall of 2018, the PG eliminated two days of print production.
+Prior to 2018, both papers published printed versions seven days per week.
+In the late summer or early last fall of 2018, the PG reduced printing a paper to five days per week.
 In February of 2019, the Toledo Blade eliminated two days of print production.

 In the fall of 2017, the Toledo Blade released its NewsSlide mobile app.
 The PG released its version of the app months earlier.

-In the fall of 2018, the Toledo Blade switched to a new content management system that the PG had been using for at least several months.
+In the fall of 2018, the Toledo Blade switched its website to a new content management system that the PG had been using for at least several months.

-Maybe the broadsheet newspapers, like the Toledo Blade, should have switched to the tabloid format more than 10 years ago.
+Maybe the broadsheet newspapers, like the Toledo Blade, should have switched to the tabloid format in the aught years.
 At least the tabloid format is easier to operate than the broadsheet format, in my opinion.